 - Community Drum Circles once on location in each of the cities on the tour schedule

-DRUM RUN will travel from (and Lyle Povah will run from) city to city, connecting one community to another.
+Drum Run will travel from (and Lyle Povah and fellow runners/walkers etc, will move from) city to city, connecting one community to another.
 The overarching theme is Health, and people of all ages and abilities are invited to run a portion of the daily run with Lyle.
-If that is not possible, runners may also do their fundraising run on their own time.
-The tour will also embrace the practice of Kundalini Yoga and will invite DRUM RUN participants to join the daily morning classes led by Lyle.
-Wherever possible, DRUM RUN will collaborate with First Nations and local facilitators and residents to arrange an open-to-the-public “beginner friendly” inter-generational Community Drum Circle.
+The tour will also embrace the practice of Kundalini Yoga and will invite Drum Run participants to join the daily morning classes led by Lyle.
+Up to 100 drums will be provided for drum circle participants and first time beginners to advanced players are welcome to join in for this extraordinary experience and project.

 THE PURPOSE OF DRUM RUN IS TO